aff3ct/aff3ct/doc/sphinx/source/compilation/compilation.rst

 and launch the installer.
 Just press the `Next` button until the installation is over.

-.. note:: On Windows, if you plan to build AFF3CT from the Visual Studio IDE you
+.. important:: On Windows, if you plan to build AFF3CT from the Visual Studio
-          can skip the CMake installation and directly go to the :ref:`Compilation with Visual Studio <compilation-visual_studio_project>`
+               IDE you can skip the CMake installation and directly go to the :ref:`Compilation with Visual Studio <compilation-visual_studio_project>`
                section.

 .. note:: On Windows, it is recommended to download a version of CMake with an
           installer: it looks like ``cmake-x.x.x-win64-x64.msi``.